This policy is designed to protect human rights, prevent bullying and encourage mutual respect

 - verbal abuse or threat;

-- displaying of pornographic, racist or other offensive or derogatory pictures;
+- displaying of pornographic, racist or other offensive or derogatory pictures or materials;

 - practical jokes which cause awkwardness or embarrassment;